hbthen3rd/dotfiles-archived/README.md

 ### [yabai](https://github.com/koekeishiya/yabai)

 - Creates 7 workspaces (desktops)
+- System Preferences > Desktop and Dock (**bold** is required):
+  - Dock: check "Automatically hide and show the Dock"
+  - **Menu Bar: set "Automatically hide and show the menu bar" to "Always"**
-- System Preferences > Mission Control > uncheck "Automatically rearrange Spaces based on most recent use".
+  - **Mission Control: uncheck "Automatically rearrange Spaces based on most recent use".**
 - _Some advanced features of `yabai` [requires SIP to be disabled](https://github.com/koekeishiya/yabai/wiki/Disabling-System-Integrity-Protection)._ _**However, disabling SIP will also disable Apple Pay on your Mac.**_ **For my setup, I left SIP enabled.
 My configs doesn't use any advanced feature from `yabai`.**

 ### [skhd](https://github.com/koekeishiya/skhd)